 In addition to increasing knowledge about the roles of conventional treatment modalities in biologically well-defined entities and subgroups, it must be ensured that children are not left behind while precision oncology offers new treatment solutions for adult cancers 71.
 As pediatric tumors are clinically and biologically highly distinct from adult cancers, these approaches must be redeveloped in oncologic diseases, with informative biomaterial.
 Ideally, data from tumor tissues and biomaterials would be coupled to corresponding anonymous patient data, such as demographics, diagnostic features, radiology and pathology treatment and outcome data, as exemplified by the recently established SIOPE DIPG Registry.

 Only with widely available informative biological material, profound improvements can be achieved in reasonable time, both for individual patients as well as for future clinical trial groups of patients.
+Without the implementation of the proposed approaches for improved biomaterial collection, delivery of optimal patient care will be impossible at the level of diagnostic assessments, applied treatment components, and after care.
+Likewise, the urgently required scientific progress in the field will be significantly delayed or impeded.

-In summary, tumor tissue and other biomaterials should be collected from all children with CNS tumors, and will become increasingly mandatory in prospective pediatric brain tumor trials.
+In summary, tumor tissue and other biomaterials need to be collected from all children with CNS tumors, and will become increasingly mandatory in prospective pediatric brain tumor trials.
 Strong cooperative efforts of representatives from all involved disciplines, in local institutions and within cooperative research groups, are required to efficiently implement the collection and storage of required biomaterial.

 Search strategy and selection criteria